Modern Foreign Languages

 At St. Andrew's, the MFL department seeks to develop a lasting interest and enthusiasm for modern foreign languages.
 The very best is expected and nurtured in each pupil, according to his or her ability.

-In Years 1 and 2, the children also have one 30-minute lesson each week where the topics studied in Reception are revisited and expanded upon.
+In the Pre-Prep, Nursery and Reception classes have a 20-minute lesson once a week on topics such as elementary class instructions, numbers and colours.
+In Years 1 and 2, the children also have one 30-minute lesson each week where the topics studied in Nursery, Reception are revisited and expanded upon.
 A small amount of writing and reading is also introduced.
-Extensive use is made of the interactive whiteboard with its huge scope for language fun, songs, simple poems, games and role-play.
+All year groups are taught through a mixture of songs, games, interactive stories and roleplays.

 In Years 2, 3, 4 and 5, French is taught during the Christmas term up to Easter half-term.
-Spanish is then taught from the second half of the Easter term up to the end of the Summer term.
+Spanish is then taught for the rest of the school year.

-In Year 7 the children go to Burgundy for five days where they experience total immersion in French culture, and have several opportunities to practise their French extensively.
+In Year 7 the children go to Burgundy for five days where they experience total immersion in French culture and language where French speaking skills are practised extensively.

 Watch the video below to learn more: